ktutnik/my-own-ioc-container/readme.md

 ## Prerequisites
-First prerequisites is you need to understand how My Own IoC Container work, believe me its easier than its look.
+First prerequisites is you need to understand how My Own IoC Container work, refer to [How Its Work](how-its-work.md), believe me its easier than you thing.

 To use My Own IoC Container required you to use TypeScript with below `tsconfig.json`: